abrcheng/SharePointOnlineQuickAssist/Documents/Privacy/ReadMe.md

 **1. Personal Data We Collect**

-We don not collect any Personal Data in the SPOQA(SharePoint Online Quick Assist tool).
+We do not collect any Personal Data in the SPOQA(SharePoint Online Quick Assist tool).

 **2. How We Use Personal Data**

-We don not collect and use any Personal Data in the SPOQA(SharePoint Online Quick Assist tool).
+We do not collect and use any Personal Data in the SPOQA(SharePoint Online Quick Assist tool).